 How long do I have to respond to an offer?

-Applicants will have 48-hours to respond to offers, after which time offers will expire and will be automatically declined on the system.
+You have 48-hours to respond to an offer, after which time the offer will expire and will be automatically declined on the system.

 If I decline an offer for FPP, will I still be eligible for FP?